 Will any pharmacy fill my Suboxone (buprenorphine/naloxone) prescription if I have Aetna?

-No, you will want to check with the pharmacy to be sure that they accept your Aetna plan and also have the medication you need.
-Pharmacies sometimes run out of certain medications.
-Some pharmacies are also very cautious about dispensing buprenorphine because they fear it will be diverted.
-So they may have additional red tape for you to navigate, despite the fact that Aetna covers the medication.
+Not necessarily.
+You will want to check with the pharmacy to be sure that they accept your Aetna plan and also have the medication you need.
+Pharmacies sometimes run out of certain meds.
+Some pharmacies are also very cautious about dispensing buprenorphine because they fear it will be diverted (sold or misused).
+So the pharmacy may have additional red tape for you to navigate, despite the fact that Aetna covers the medication.

 Does Workit Health accept my Aetna plan for opioid use disorder treatment?

 Workit Health accepts Aetna for our clinical programs for both opioid and alcohol use disorders in many states.
 Click here to use our insurance checker to find out if your plan is accepted, or call the number on the back of your insurance card.